-Avoid a Party Penalty
+Rules for Football Beginners: How to Avoid a Party Penalty

 Now that you know the rules of American football, show off your skills with a party full of delicious game-day snacks.
 Football and chicken wings are synonymous with one another.
 To prevent your next game get-together from being flagged by guests, stock up your snacks with wings using our recipe: